 3. CONDENSATION

 Damp can not only be caused by an external source of moisture, but also by an internal source of moisture.
-Through the day-to-day activites within our homes condensation is created, from things such as dryers and showers.
+Through the day-to-day activities within our homes condensation is created, from things such as dryers and showers.
 This condensation can gather in areas of poor ventilation and in high moisture rooms, causing mould growth on interior walls.
 This is especially a problem in areas such as bathrooms and kitchens.
 Wondering how to identify damp caused by condensation?
 Black mould is the key indicator of damp caused by condensation, as well as water collecting on windows.

 What Impact Can Damp Have?